Tachiarai, Fukuoka: Kakure Kirishitan community

-Tachiarai was home to a community of Japanese hidden Christians (Kakure Kirishitans) who were present in the area since the 16th century, centered in the village of Imamura.
+During the Edo Period (1603-1867), Tachiarai was home to a community of Japanese hidden Christians (Kakure Kirishitans) who were present in the area since the 16th century, centered in the village of Imamura.
 They were one of the very few Kakure Kirishitan communities in Kyushu outside present-day Nagasaki prefecture.
-The community was quite successful in remaining hidden, avoiding being targeted by any crackdowns during the Edo period (1603-1867), when Christianity was either partially or completely banned.
-As other Kakure Kirishitan communities, the so-called "Imamura Christians" had unique practices and beliefs, such as the cult of a saint-like figure called "Joan Mataemon" whose historicity remains unascertained.
+The community was quite successful in remaining hidden, avoiding being targeted by any crackdowns by the Tokugawa shogunate, which had banned Christianity on pain of death.
+As with other Kakure Kirishitan communities, the so-called "Imamura Christians" had unique practices and beliefs, such as the cult of a saint-like figure called "Joan Mataemon" whose historicity remains uncertain.

 In 1867, the community was "discovered" by Christians from Urakami, triggering a process of conversion to Roman Catholicism.
-This attracted attention from the local authorities as Christianity was still banned in Japan, resulting in a large number of arrests, although all Christians were released by 1868.
+This attracted attention from the local authorities as Christianity was still banned in Japan, resulting in a large number of arrests, although all were released by 1868.
 By 1912, there were 2,712 Catholics in Tachiarai, but those began to emigrate en-masse to Brazil and later to other South American countries.
 In contrast to its centuries of hiding in Japan, Tachiarai's Catholic diaspora was highly active in Brazil, having participated in the foundation of the Colégio São Francisco Xavier in São Paulo, which for decades was the most renowned educational institution for Brazilian nikkeis, and of churches in the cities of Registro and Promissão.

 The present-day Brick Gothic Imamura Church was constructed with materials donated from Germany and inaugurated in 1913.
 In 2006, it was declared as a Tangible Cultural Heritage of Fukuoka prefecture, and in 2015, an Important Cultural Property of Japan.

-Attractions
+Government

+Tachiarai has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
+Tachiarai, collectively with the city of Ogōri, contributes two members to the Fukuoka Prefectural Assembly.
+In terms of national politics, the town is part of the Fukuoka 6th district of the lower house of the Diet of Japan.